John Stainsby was the third child of Thomas Stainsby & Elizabeth Sunley christened June 22nd, 1806 at St Peter’s, Pickering, Yorks.

 John & Margaret were living at 12 York Terrace, Ruswarp, Whitby in 1881 & John was described as a retired butcher.
 Margaret’s sister Mary Ward, aged 71, was with them at the time of the census.

-John died on June 29th,1883 aged 77 at Whitby.
-His will was proved at York by John Weighill, wine & spirit merchant & Robert Gray, auctioneer, both of Whitby.
-His estate was £186.19s.
+John died on June 29th, 1883 aged 77, at Whitby & was buried July 2nd 1883 at St John’s, Sneaton, N.Yorks.
+His will was proved by John Weighill, wine & spirit merchant & Robert Gray, auctioneer, both of Whitby & his personal estate was £186.19s.

-Margaret died, aged 63, the following year in July-September, also registered at Whitby.
+Margaret died, aged 63, the following year in July-August, also registered at Whitby.